luisdnsantos/awesome-computer-graphics/README.md

 * [Marble Marcher](https://codeparade.itch.io/marblemarcher), a game where you get to move a marble through fractal stages as fast as possible to reach the goal.
 This game is entirely ray marched, giving it a lot of cool visual effects ray tracing it not able to.

 ## Miscellaneous
+* [Hacker News thread on learning computer graphics](https://news.ycombinator.com/item?id=14652936): thread dicussing on how to learn computer graphics, if you have no time to read the entire thread, [read this comment](https://news.ycombinator.com/item?id=14653343).

 ## License